 Here at IC we firmly believe that the parents are first and foremost the primary educators of their children.
 In support of this belief, it is absolutely essential that parents, school staff, and administration support each other.
 In order to communicate the importance of this point, IC has developed the following policy for all students, parents, school staff, and administration.

 - When posting to social networks, please be ever vigilant in maintaining professionalism.

-- Vulgar or unchristian-like postings or photos will not be tolerate at any time.
+- Vulgar or unchristian-like postings or photos will not be tolerated at any time.

-- Remember, we are all representatives of IC School whether we are at school, school-sanctioned events, at home, out in the community or at any other time.
+- Remember, we are all representatives of IC School whether we are at school, at school-sanctioned events, at home, out in the community, or at any other time.

 - Be mindful of sending inappropriate messages or information critical of other parents, students, school faculty, and/or the school itself.

 - Social networking sites are not the appropriate arenas for airing complaints.
 Please follow the Line of Authority as outlined in the IC Handbook.